'Whale Tales' arts trail highlights conservation fail

 AdvertisementAdvertise with NZME.

-The WWF has partnered with Wild Art commissioning 80 New Zealand artists, such as Otis Frizzell, Gregory O'Brien, Cora Allan Wickliffe, Weta Workshop and Jeff Thomson to design 80 whales' tails that are dotted around the wider Auckland region on public display.
+The WWF has partnered with Wild In Art and Auckland Unlimited commissioning 80 New Zealand artists, such as Otis Frizzell, Gregory O'Brien, Cora Allan Wickliffe, Weta Workshop and Jeff Thomson to design 80 whales' tails that are dotted around the wider Auckland region on public display.
 A trail map and free-to download app guide viewers to the installations.

 The Bryde's Whale is under threat as its food source, zooplankton, is susceptible to pollution.
-Zooplankton are filled with microplankton, says Estherhazy - about 25,0000 per mouthful.
+Zooplankton are filled with microplastics, says Estherhazy - about 25,0000 per mouthful.

 Read More